logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 <JevStage stage="words" />

-**This works much better.** My guess at why:
+**This worked much better.** A few reasons why:

 - **Every option is a real word**, so every candidate is at least plausible text.
 Jev isn't choosing between `"hela"` and `"helb"`.
 - **The candidates actually differ in meaning.** "hi how are" vs "hi how banana" is a real judgment call, and making that kind of call is what a classifier is for.
-- **Far fewer steps.** A 100 character reply is ~20 decisions instead of ~100, so there are fewer chances to go off the rails.
+- **Far fewer steps.** A 100-character reply is ~20 decisions instead of ~100, so there are fewer chances to go off the rails.

 Asked "hi! how are you today?", it replied **"I am good"**.
 Not exactly Shakespeare, but that's a real answer from a model that was never meant to write anything.

-## Attempt 3: A much bigger vocabulary, in categories 🤔
+## Attempt 3: A much bigger vocabulary, in categories

 ~170 words is limiting, so next I wanted **1,000–2,000 words**.
 The problem: putting 1,700 options, each containing the whole reply so far, into every call would bloat the request.

 The fix is to split the vocabulary into **34 categories** (pronouns, names, greetings, question words, time words, people, places, food, feelings...).
-Each category has a short plain English description.
+Each category has a short plain-English description.
 Then each word takes **two Jev calls**:

 1. **Pick a category (or stop).** Jev sees the 34 category descriptions.
 2. **Pick a word from that category.** Same as the word version, but only that category's ~15–110 words are options.